Grass needs water, but how much? The combined loss of water from

 matched precipitation heads would be used so as not to put water on the

-for now, make sure you have an adequate water source, that you don't
+street or building.
+Make sure you have an adequate water source, that you don't

 have too many heads per zone, and that pressure, pipe size, and layout